 - They are driving in a way that indicates impairment

-For a free legal consultation, call (310) 928-9347
+For a free legal consultation, call (310) 896-2723

 Expectations at a DUI Checkpoint in California

-Drivers are not allowed to perform illegal driving maneuvers to avoid a DUI checkpoint.
+Drivers cannot perform illegal driving maneuvers to avoid a DUI checkpoint.
 This means that some drivers cannot get out of stopping at a DUI checkpoint.
-Drivers who enter a checkpoint have to obey certain rules.
+Law enforcement agencies often place these checkpoints in areas that make them difficult to avoid.

+Drivers who enter a checkpoint must obey certain rules.
 Drivers must cooperate with police officers at the checkpoint.
 This means drivers should be ready to:

-- Answer questions posed by police officers
+- Answer questions posed by police officers, as long as they do not incriminate themselves

 - Present their license, insurance, and registration

+Of course, these checkpoints generally look for drunk or drugged drivers.
+If the officers suspect an impaired driver, they may ask them to complete one or more field sobriety tests.
 Additionally, sometimes police officers order drivers to complete a blood alcohol content (BAC) test.
 Drivers must complete these tests if they are:

 - Under 21